CodeYourFuture/pd-grammar-bot/README.md

 - AWS

 ## Deployment
-- GitHub as a Netlify serverless function.
+- GitHub app as a Netlify serverless function.
 - Self-hosted LanguageTool instance inside a Docker container on AWS.